-Private Participation under SPV: The private participation either for complete provisioning of metro rail or for some unbundled components will form an essential requirement for all metro rail project proposals seeking central financial assistance as per new Metro Policy 2017 issued by Ministry of Housing and Urban Affairs (MH&UA).
-Hence, it is advisable to include lifts and escalator and AFC system for private participation under the model of Kochi Metro, Nagpur Metro, Noida Metro.

-Design, Built, Fund, Operate & Transfer (DBFOT) Model: - In this model, the private firm will be responsible for financing, designing, building, operating and maintaining of the entire project.
+- Private Participation under SPV: The private participation either for complete provisioning of metro rail or for some unbundled components will form an essential requirement for all metro rail project proposals seeking central financial assistance as per new Metro Policy 2017 issued by Ministry of Housing and Urban Affairs (MH&UA).
+Hence, it is advisable to include lifts and escalator and AFC system for private participation under the model of Kochi Metro, Nagpur Metro, Noida Metro. - Design, Built, Fund, Operate & Transfer (DBFOT) Model: In this model, the private firm will be responsible for financing, designing, building, operating and maintaining of the entire project.
 The contribution of Government of Maharashtra will be limited to cost of land only.
 Such a project become eligible for Viability Gap Funding (VGF) upto 20% from the Central Government provided the state government also contribute same or more amount towards the project.
 The metro being a social sector project not much private parties are available to bid for such a project.
 Besides quite expectedly the private operator may demand assured Equity internal rate of return (EIRR) in the range of 16% to 18% or a comfort of guaranteed ridership.

-The funding pattern assumed under this model excluding the cost of land without additional PD Income and with additional PD Income is placed in table 16.12 and 16.13 tabulated as under: -
+The funding pattern assumed under this model excluding the cost of land is placed in table 15.10 as under: -